 Resource Center is a trusted leader that empowers the lesbian, gay, bisexual and transgender (LGBT) communities and all people affected by HIV through improving health and wellness, strengthening families and communities and providing transformative education and advocacy.
 Past Center interns have used the advocacy and research skills they honed to go to law school and obtain graduate degrees in education.

 Below is a list of current open positions at Resource Center.

 To apply for a position, send your resume, cover letter, references, and completed application to the email address listed with each job position.
 Any additional documents required for a particular position will be listed with the job ad.
 All responses must be made via email.
 No phone calls, please.

 Download the Center's employment application here.
-(Microsoft Word file.)
+(Fillable PDF file.)

 Seeking full-time maintenance assistant to perform general housekeeping and facilities maintenance duties at a busy community center in Oak Lawn.
 Position will maintain building in a tidy and orderly condition.
 Willing to train the right candidate.